4 things you need to understand about edge computing

 Edge computing is a paradigm that brings computation and data storage closer to where it is needed.
 It stands in contrast to the traditional cloud computing model, in which computation is centralized in a handful of hyperscale data centers.
 For the purposes of this article, the edge can be anywhere that is closer to the end user or device than a traditional cloud data center.
 It could be 100 miles away, one mile away, on-premises, or on-device.
 Whatever the approach, the traditional edge computing narrative has emphasized that the power of the edge is to minimize latency, either to improve user experience or to enable new latency-sensitive applications.
 This does edge computing a disservice.
 While latency mitigation is an important use case, it is probably not the most valuable one.
 Another use case for edge computing is to minimize network traffic going to and from the cloud, or what some are calling cloud offload, and this will probably deliver at least as much economic value as latency mitigation.

 The underlying driver of cloud offload is immense growth in the amount of data being generated, be it by users, devices, or sensors.
-When I spoke to “Fundamentally, the edge is a data problem,” Chetan Venkatesh, CEO of Macrometa, a startup tackling data challenges in edge computing, told me late last year.
+“Fundamentally, the edge is a data problem,” Chetan Venkatesh, CEO of Macrometa, a startup tackling data challenges in edge computing, told me late last year.
 Cloud offload has arisen because it costs money to move all this data, and many would rather not move it to if they don’t have to.
 Edge computing provides a way to extract value from data where it is generated, never moving it beyond the edge.
 If necessary, the data can be pruned down to a subset that is more economical to send to the cloud for storage or further analysis.

 A very typical use for cloud offload is to process video or audio data, two of the most bandwidth-hungry data types.
 A retailer in Asia with 10,000+ locations is processing both, using edge computing for video surveillance and in-store language translation services, according to a contact I spoke to recently who was involved in the deployment.
 But there are other sources of data that are similarly expensive to transmit to the cloud.
 According to another contact, a large IT software vendor is analyzing real-time data from its customers’ on-premises IT infrastructure to preempt problems and optimize performance.
 It uses edge computing to avoid backhauling all this data to AWS.
 Industrial equipment also generates an immense amount of data and is a prime candidate for cloud offload.